eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 The ARF includes in various locations the term `catalogue of published Attestation Rulebooks` (e.g., section 3.15).
 This should be rephrased to `catalogue of schemes for the attestation of attributes`.

-Similarly, Section 5.5 of the ARF has to be re-written and adapted to the definitions set in Section 2 of this document.
+Similarly, Section 5.5 of the ARF has to be rewritten and adapted to the definitions set in Section 2 of this document.

 Finally, Section 5.5 will be revised to clearly state that the catalogue of attributes